katrina356/TitanicProject/MachineLearningModel.md

 ### Steps:
 1. Explore the data.
 See what is available.
    a.
 Install the panadas_profiling package.
 3. Look at the baseline model.
 (Suggested in the Titanic dataset writeups).
-That baseline is the gender is is .70.
+That baseline for the gender is is .70.
 4. Code machine learning algorithms.
   a. very much challenge.
 I think I removed some columns that were not needed.
 I wanted to remove rows missing values for "Cabin" and "age" but then the Standard Scaler errored.
   b.
 I tried to do whatever machine learning does using age and ideally sex.
 Did not understand how to do that.